Slalamander/Home-Assistant-Eetlijst/README.md

 - On the HACS page of your Home Assistant, in the upper right menu, click custom repositories
 - Copy the link to this repository and paste it in the repository field
 - Select integration as the category
+- Find it on the HACS page and click download

 Or copy the contents from `custom_components` directory to your home assistant `custom_components` folder.